vitalyford/ultimate-morse-code/README.md

 # Assumptions

 You can assume that the input is always correct (no input verification needed) and will consist of dots (.) and dashes (-), there are NO other characters that will be used.
-You can use the following international Morse Code table, where a code in the `morseCodes` array has a corresponding translation in the `alphabet` array (you are free to store alphabet and morse codes any way you want though, I just though that this way it might be easier to work with).
+You can use the following international Morse Code table, where a code in the `morseCodes` array has a corresponding translation in the `alphabet` array (you are free to store alphabet and morse codes any way you want though, I just thought that this way it might be easier to work with).

 ## Morse Code Alphabet